-Yep, a lot of people are confused about this one, so don’t be embarrassed if you are too.
+The truths is, a lot of people are confused about this one.
 Sometimes dealers talk about on-road costs with ‘no more to pay’.
 But this is usually a promotion or an ongoing deal to attract more customers.
 So what you need to know is that for most ‘no more to pay’ offers, the actual on road costs are factored into the price of your new car.
 Some of these charges include:

 - Dealer delivery charges This charge is set by the dealer's and covers the cost of delivering the car from the maker to you.

-- Inspections Normally applying to used cars, an inspection by a third party ensures an honest examination of the vehicle you’re enquiring about, so that you’re not stuck with a car that’s less than worthy.
+- Inspections Normally applying to used cars, an inspection by a third party ensures an honest examination of the vehicle you’re enquiring about.
+This is so that you’re not stuck with a car that’s less than worthy.
 If an inspection is not automatically offered, we advise that you arrange one yourself from an independent agent like NRMA.

 **Stamp duty is when you pay the government a percentage of the value of the car at time of purchase.
 The lower the price, the lower the stamp duty!